objcio/articles/2014-08-02-behavior-driven-development.md

 Even though we have a fully tested component we wrote quite a few tests.
 And this is a really small component, isn't it?
 Let's try approaching this issue from a bit different angle.

 The example above doesn't exactly test *behavior* of `EventDescriptionFormatter`.
 It mostly tests its internal implementation by mocking the `NSDateFormatter`.
-In fact, we don't actualy care whether there's a date formatter underneath at all.
-From interface persepctive we could've been formatting the date manually by using date components.
+In fact, we don't actually care whether there's a date formatter underneath at all.
+From interface perspective we could've been formatting the date manually by using date components.
 All we care about at this point is whether we got our string right.
 And that is the behavior that we want to test.

 We can easily achieve this by not mocking the `NSDateFormatter`.
 As said before, we don't even care whether its there so let's remove it from the interface.